GA-Dallas/The_FERN_Stack/README.md

 Now it's time to make some sparks fly!
 We're going to use the `Firebase SDK` for managing authentication state and give our user a simple popup window to "login" using their google account.

-Now, depending on Authentication state, we can change our componenent state, which will in turn allow us to manage what our user can see.
+Now, depending on Authentication state, we can change component state, which in turn will allow us to manage what our user sees.

-In this lesson, we'll just conditionally render components.
+In this lesson, we'll conditionally render components based on authentication state.

 First we need to setup our `Firebase` project to allow us to use `Google Login`